windmill-labs/windmilldocs/docs/misc/14_saml_and_scim/index.md

 # SAML & SCIM

-This guide provides guidance on configuring Okta or Microsoft Azure for both SAML (Security Assertion Markup Language) and SCIM (System for Cross-domain Identity Management).
+This guide provides guidance on configuring SAML (Security Assertion Markup Language) and SCIM (System for Cross-domain Identity Management) on Windmill for both Okta and Microsoft Azure.

+This feature is available under [Enterprise Edition](/pricing).
+Configuration is set from [Instance Settings](../../advanced/18_instance_settings/index.mdx#scimsaml)

 ## SAML